 The Watchtower Society over a century ago predicted that Jesus would return in 1914: right?
 Wrong.
 Don’t be upset, that’s what I used to think, too.
 Yes, they now say Jesus came in 1914 — invisibly — but they did not predict it.
 What did the Watchtower predict for 1914?

-I have in my library one of the earliest publications of the Watchtower Bible and Tract Society, written decades before the organization began using the name “Jehovah’s Witnesses.”
-The Time Is at Hand was written in 1888, and my copy was printed in 1910.
+When I originally wrote this Insight (in 2007), I owned one of the earliest publications of the Watchtower Bible and Tract Society, written decades before the organization began using the name “Jehovah’s Witnesses.”
+The Time Is at Hand was originally written in 1888, and was reprinted many times.
+My copy was dated 1910.
 The author is none other than Charles Taze Russell, the founder and first president of the Watchtower.
+I have since given my copy away, but now (in 2021), photocopies of the old editions are available for viewing online.

 The Time Is at Hand is loaded with predictions about 1914, but not what you might think.
 Russell says that Jesus had already come the second time — invisibly: “Not that the Lord will come soon, but rather that he has come and is now present” (pg.
 149).
 “The date of our Lord’s second advent, and the dawn of the Times of Restitution, we have already shown to be A.D.
 1874” (pg.
 211).